Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Model and main results

-\begin{corollary} Under the assumptions of Theorem~\ref{thm:nonlocal_convergence}, if the martingale problem defined by equations~\eqref{eqn:limiting_mgale_problem} and~\eqref{eqn:limiting_mgale_variation} has a unique solution, then $(\eta^N_t)_{t \ge 0}$ converges weakly to that solution as $N \to \infty$. \end{corollary} When $\alpha>0$, the limit points can be thought of as interacting superprocesses.
+When $\alpha>0$, the limit points can be thought of as interacting superprocesses.
 For example, when $r$ and $\gamma$ are constant, and $F(x,\eta_s)=1-\smooth{F} \eta_s(x)$, we recover a superprocess with nonlinear death rates corresponding to logistic growth \citep{etheridge:2004} that is a continuous limit of the Bolker-Pacala model \citep{bolker/pacala:1997,bolker/pacala:1999}.
 We are not aware of a general result to determine when we will have uniqueness of solutions to the martingale problem of Theorem~\ref{thm:nonlocal_convergence} when $\alpha>0$.
+We do not address the question of uniqueness here, but (as stated below in Proposition~\ref{thm:mmt_application}), a consequence of the Markov Mapping Theorem (Theorem~\ref{thm:mmt}) is that uniqueness of the martingale problem for the (yet to be defined) lookdown process would imply uniqueness of solutions to this process.

+Alternatively, the Dawson--Girsanov transform could be used to show uniqueness \revpoint{1}{12} in the special case of a superprocess with nonlinear death rates: if $r$ and $\gamma$ only depend on $x$ (not $\eta$), then the process with $F=0$ is a heterogeneous branching superprocess and hence the corresponding martingale problem is unique (see Section 4.3 of \cite{dawson:1993}).
+Then, the Dawson--Girsanov transform (Theorem 7.2.2 of \cite{dawson:1993}, extended to measures with nonconstant mass as in Section 10.1.2 of \cite{dawson:1993}) would provide the Radon-Nikodym derivative of the law of the process with more general $F$ relative to the law of the process with $F=0$ under suitable conditions.

-However, the Dawson--Girsanov transform tells us that we have uniqueness in this special case of the superprocess with nonlinear death rates, and Perkins stochastic calculus (and its adaptation to a lookdown setting) provides uniqueness for cases with interactions in the dispersal mechanism of the superprocess.
-We refer to~\cite{dawson:1993, perkins:1992}, and \cite{donnelly/kurtz:1999} for approaches to showing that these sorts of martingale problems are well-posed.
+In a different but related setting, the Perkins stochastic calculus (and its adaptation to a lookdown setting \cite{donnelly/kurtz:1999}) provides uniqueness for a different but related class of processes, in which interactions affect the dispersal mechanism (rather than reproduction) of the superprocess \cite{perkins:1992}.

 For the deterministic case of $\alpha=0$, the limiting process is a weak solution to a nonlocal PDE.
 We next describe some situations in which more is known about uniqueness and whether the solution is close to the corresponding local PDE.
 First, recall the following notion of solution to a PDE. \begin{definition}[Weak solutions] We say that $(\eta_t)_{t \ge 0}$, with $\eta_t \in \measures$, is a \emph{weak solution} to the PDE